 - Why has the industry been so slow to change?
-We’ll map the economic origins and history of venture capital through a diversity lens, to understand how the economics of VC has contributed to the glacial pace of diversifying the industry.
+We map the economic origins and history of venture capital to understand how the economics of VC has contributed to the glacial pace of diversifying the industry.

 - What barriers are founders and investors facing now?
-In the second part of this book, we’ll draw on contributions from investors, operators, founders, and journalists.
-Personal stories and narratives will help us catalogue the barriers for founders seeking funding, and for investors seeking entry and influence in the industry.
+We draw on contributions from investors, operators, founders, and journalists to help catalog the barriers for founders seeking funding, and for investors seeking entry and influence in the industry.

 - Can diversity really lead to higher returns?
-Building on the conclusions from Part I and the personal stories in Part 2, we’ll bring in new research and data to help us understand how betting on underrepresented founders and investors is really the better venture.
+We bring in new research and data to help us understand how betting on underrepresented founders and investors is really the better venture.
 Why does diversifying the industry matter, and to whom?
 How is it linked to financial performance and better decision making?
 How will it improve innovation across industries?

-- What can be done now?
-Drawing again on a range of contribution from investors and founders, as well as research on profitability, we’ll provide a comprehensive overview of cost effective and evidence-based interventions, tools, and solutions to making the VC and startup worlds more diverse and inclusive—and result in higher returns.
-These are your concrete steps to fulfill the vision of a more diverse, inclusive, equitable, and profitable ecosystem.
+- What can be done for positive change?
+We discuss cost effective and evidence-based interventions, tools, and solutions that can help to make the VC and startup worlds more diverse and inclusive—and result in higher returns.